How Do You Ground a Light Switch without a Ground Wire?

 Ground Wire Location

 Properly installing ground wires requires expertise and experience – do not attempt to install them yourself if you aren’t confident in your abilities.
-A correctly installed ground wire should be located at the junction of two metal surfaces or within an approved enclosure designed to protect it from damage or weathering (e. g. in a conduit).
+A correctly installed ground wire should be connected to the green ground screw on the device and the grounding conductor in the box.

 To Recap

 It’s always a good idea to have a ground wire handy, though.
-It’s easy to add a ground wire to any switch.
+It is important to ground the switch if a wire is available.

 Frequently Asked Questions